Rabindranath

 outlook bore close affinities with the Indian poet-educator.
 Kosovel invested a

-lot of energy into setting up an alternative cultural space within We need to raise our
+lot of energy into setting up an alternative cultural space within Slovenia, in

 country to the heights of the countries of the world, to the breadth of human